 The fourth generation Renault Scenic is aiming to reinforce its position as the compact MPV to choose.
-Jonathan Crouch reports.
+Jonathan Crouch reports on the improved range.

 Ten Second Review

-Renault's fourth generation Scenic range now has more of an up-market feel, with sleeker more sophisticated looks and cleverer technology.
-Its range of more efficient engines now includes a frugal new 1.3-litre TCe unit but all the powerplants stack up well on the balance sheet.
+Renault's fourth generation Scenic range marries sleek sophisticated looks and clever technology in a surprisingly desirable family 5-seat MPV.
+This car's range of more efficient engines now includes a frugal new 1.3-litre Tce 140 unit and an uprated 1.5-litre Blue dCi 120 diesel and all the powerplants stack up well on the balance sheet.
 Plus this People Carrier remains nicely built, safe and very well equipped.
 All very good reasons to keep it well in contention against key rivals in the five-seat compact MPV segment.

 The Scenic has been one of Renault's biggest contemporary success stories, selling over 4.5 million units since its launch in 1996.
-It's been especially popular here in the UK, filling the number one spot in the MPV sales charts for many of those years, but in more recent times has been overtaken by the likes of the Vauxhall Zafira Tourer and the Ford C-MAX in the affections of British buyers.
+It's been especially popular here in the UK, filling the number one spot in the MPV sales charts for many of those years, but in more recent times has been overtaken by the likes of the Ford C-MAX in the affections of British buyers.
 Hence the need for this completely redesigned fourth generation model.

 Here, the design is far more stylish and driver-centric than before, plus there's more space and storage inside along with more sophisticated infotainment technology.
-A 'Hybrid Assist' diesel variant will tempt those in search of ultimate efficiency too.
+Improved petrol and diesel engines will tempt those in search of ultimate efficiency too.
 Sounds promising doesn't it?

 Design and Build

 The styling is based on Renault's R-Space concept car, key features like the steeply-raked windscreen and short bonnet heightening the elegance of its MPV silhouette.
 Uniquely, big 20-inch wheels are fitted to all versions.
 At the same time, the three-part screen combines a panoramic view with improved side vision.
-At the front, there's a more distinctive lighting signature.
+At the front, there's a distinctive lighting signature.
 Depending on version, the C-shaped front headlights benefit from LED PURE VISION technology, while Edge Light technology provides the taillights with a 3D effect.
-As before, the mainstream Scenic range comes in two sizes, standard with five seats and Grand with seven seats: it's the standard version we look at here, a car that claims best-in-class stowage capacity.
+As before, the mainstream Scenic range comes in two sizes: this standard Scenic with five seats.
+And a Grand Scenic body style with seven seats: it's the standard version we look at here, a car that claims best-in-class stowage capacity.

 The boot of this fourth generation model boasts a volume of 572-litres and around the car, there's total additional stowage capacity of 63 litres.
 Take the 'Easy Life drawer', which faces the front passenger seat and offers a storage area of 11.5-litres.
 That's three litres more than a conventional glove box.
 Lit and chilled, it opens via an electronic sensor and automatically locks when the vehicle stops.
 Plus, as before, there are four underfloor compartments.
 In the back, this Scenic is equipped with folding tables that open to reveal a small storage area that can accommodate a mobile phone, a gaming console or perhaps crayons, whilst it is also possible to attach electronic tablets of different sizes.
 The two USB ports at the rear of the centre console mean electronic devices can be used without time restraints.